 LNG-IUD or IUS for HRT use:

-The Mirena IUS is the only hormonal coil that is licensed for use as HRT.
-It can be used, in conjunction with oestrogen gel, patches or tablets, as the progesterone component of combined HRT regimens.
-If using the Mirena for this purpose it can only be used up to 5 years maximum no matter how old you are.
-In this situation therefore, the Mirena must be refitted by 5 years.
-If the Mirena is removed and not refitted the oestrogen only HRT must be changed to a combined regimen.
-Please note that Devon Sexual Health clinics do not provide IUS fitting for use alongside HRT – we are commissioned to provide IUS for contraceptive purposes only.
+The Mirena, Levosert and Benelixa can all be used, in conjunction with oestrogen gel, patches or tablets, as the progesterone component of combined HRT regimens.
+If using the LNG-IUD or IUS for this purpose it can only be used up to 5 years maximum no matter how old you are or which of the 3 devices you are using.
+The Mirena is the only device that has a licence for this purpose but Levosert and Benelixa have been approved for this use in line with Mirena use.
+In this situation therefore, the device must be refitted by 5 years.
+If the device is removed and not refitted the oestrogen only HRT must be changed to a combined regimen.
+Please note that Devon Sexual Health clinics do not provide LNG-IUD /IUS fitting for use alongside HRT – we are commissioned to provide hormonal coils for contraceptive purposes only.

 How effective is the hormonal LNG-IUD or IUS?